Ample groupoids, topological full groups, algebraic K-theory spectra and infinite loop spaces: Preliminaries

 For Hausdorff groupoids, this is shown in \cite{BDGW,Mil}.
 We treat the case of non-Hausdorff groupoids.
 The results of \S~\ref{sss:GPDHom=Tor} are merely included for completeness; they are not needed in the sequel.
 However, some of the ideas will appear again in \S~\ref{s:HK=HG}.

-We refer the reader to \cite{Wei} for more information about $\Tor$ functors and derived functors in general.
-Note that, following for instance the approach in \cite[\S~4.1]{Mil}, we will be able to use standard results in homological algebra (as in \cite{Wei}), even though they are usually formulated for unital rings whereas our ring $\C(G,\Zz)$ is in general not unital, only locally unital.
+First of all, note that, following for instance the approach in \cite[\S~4.1]{Mil}, we will be able to use standard results in homological algebra, even though they are usually formulated for unital rings whereas our ring $\C(G,\Zz)$ is in general not unital, only locally unital.

 First of all, the inversion map induces an involution on $\C(G,\Zz)$ which flips the order of multiplication, which in turn allows us to interchange left-$\C(G,\Zz)$-modules and right-$\C(G,\Zz)$-modules and thus leads to the identification $ \Tor_*^{\C(G,\Zz)}(\C(\Gn,\Zz),\C(\Gn,\sfC)) \cong \Tor_*^{\C(G,\Zz)}(\C(\Gn,\sfC),\C(\Gn,\Zz))$.
 So it suffices to show that $H_*(G,\sfC) \cong \Tor_*^{\C(G,\Zz)}(\C(\Gn,\sfC),\C(\Gn,\Zz))$.